 How to buy the best wireless security camera

-The best wireless security cameras will let you know that everything is well at home while you’re out – whether you want to ensure your house is secure or just see how the cat is coping without you.
-They can also detect motion in the house and record footage of any intruder, while more advanced cameras include facial recognition and two-way audio.
+The best wireless security cameras will let you know that all is well at home when you’re out, whether you want to ensure it's secure or just see how the cat is coping without you.
+They can also detect motion in your home and record footage of an intruder, while more advanced cameras include facial recognition and two-way audio.

-One of the decisions you’ll need to make is whether you’d prefer a camera with cloud-based or internal storage.
+One of the key decisions you’ll need to make is whether you’d prefer a camera with cloud-based or internal storage.

 Cons: There are some privacy concerns around cloud-based storage, as your data is transmitted and held online.